I'm often asked by my tour customers about what upgrades and gear they should get before going away on an extended trip.

-So here’s my 10 tips worth.
+So here’s my first 10 tips worth:

 1. Upgraded Suspension.
 First of all you have to understand that a standard 4X4 vehicle is not suitable for extended periods of dirt road or off-road driving.
 Extensive Outback road driving on corrugations for days on end, for example, is a sure-fire way to destroy your suspension.
 Even brand new vehicles are not fitted with suspension components that will withstand the rigors of the Outback.

 Solution: Upgrade to heavy duty shocks and springs.
 This will usually give your vehicle about a 2 inch body lift as well, giving it better clearance in rough terrain.
 The type of suspension you get should be matched to the weight you intend to carry.
 This is a bit of a trade-off between what you carry fully loaded for touring and unloaded around town.

 Heavy duty shocks and springs are designed to withstand the punishment dished out on lengthy overland trips.

 2. Decent tyres.
 There’s no point having all the other mods if you’re going to drive off-road on passenger (P) rated road tyres.
 They just don’t cut it.
 The sidewalls of P-rated tyres are as soft as butter and a sharp rock or stick will tear a big hole in them.
 Go for a reputable brand of Light Truck (LT) construction tyre and these will take you most places without dramas.

 3. Bullbar.
 The amount of times people have told me “I don’t need a bullbar” is quite incredible.
 My answer is simply that if you hit a roo or an emu (I call them “Suicide Chickens”) and it puts a hole in your radiator, then you’re off the road until you get it fixed.
 Not the easiest prospect when you are 500kms from the nearest mechanic.
 A bullbar will hopefully prevent this from happening.
 Yes, the bar might be damaged but at least you can still drive the vehicle.